Adversarial and Reactive Traffic Entities for Behavior-Realistic Driving Simulation: A Review: Categorization of Behavior

-Learning-based agents utilize advanced algorithms or deep neural networks to better capture traffic diversity.
-These agents generate behavior that is not limited by pre-defined rules or heuristics, which can make them more flexible and adaptable to different scenarios.
-Furthermore, learning-based training methods can be employed to account for forced interaction between the ego agent and surrounding agents, or to induce adversarial behavior in the scenario, thereby testing the limits of the ego agent's algorithms.
-However, these agents may require large amounts of training data and complex neural network architectures, which can be computationally expensive and time-consuming.
-Furthermore, they may lack the transparency or interpretability of rule-based methods, making it challenging to understand how actions are selected and behaviors are generated.
+These dynamic entities utilize advanced algorithms \cite{huang_cadre_2024} or deep neural networks \cite{philion_trajeglish_2024} to learn a behavior function $f_{\text{learn}, \theta}$ that better captures traffic diversity:

+where $\theta$ defines the parameters of the trained neural network.
+These entities generate behavior that is flexible and adaptable to different scenarios.
+Furthermore, learning-based training methods can be employed to account for forced interactions between agents or to induce adversarial behavior in the scenario.
+However, large amounts of training data and complex neural network architectures may be required, which can be computationally expensive and time-consuming.
+Additionally, these entities often lack transparency, making it difficult to understand how actions are chosen and behaviors generated.
+Finally, defining an appropriate objective function in mathematical form for training the neural network requires domain knowledge.